Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Methods

-To investigate the duration of the late phase, we define the minimum between the main--phase and late--phase maximum in EVE~33.5~nm measurements to be its starting point.
-The end is reached as soon as one of the two following criteria is met: (i) The PFS irradiance level of the Fe~XVI~33.5~nm emissions has dropped below 40\% of its late--phase peak, or (ii) a new flare of substantial strength, which visibly influences both the EVE~33.5~nm and AIA~33.5~nm measurements (some flares do not exhibit substantial emissions in this wavelength range), appears.
-In the latter case, the late--phase end is then defined as the start time of the new flare.
-"Substantial strength" here means that the peak GOES SXR flux of the new flare must be $>$10\% of the peak flux of the ELP flare and the new flare must be of class C1.0 or higher.
-AIA~33.5~nm measurements (images and subregion lightcurves) are used to determine the contribution of the new flare on the emission level (e.g. if a new flare with a strength classified as "substantial" by the measure given above happens, but AIA~33.5~nm measurements show no major effect on the emissions, the end of the late phase is still determined by the 40\%--criterion).
+To investigate the duration of the late phase, we defined the minimum between the main-phase and late-phase maximum in EVE~33.5~nm measurements to be its starting point.
+The end is reached as soon as one of the two following criteria is met: (i) The PFS irradiance level of the Fe~XVI~33.5~nm emissions drops below 40\% of its late-phase peak, or (ii) a new flare of substantial strength, which visibly influences both the EVE~33.5~nm and AIA~33.5~nm measurements (some flares do not exhibit substantial emissions in this wavelength range), appears.
+In the latter case, the late-phase end is then defined as the start time of the new flare. ``Substantial strength'' here means that the peak GOES SXR flux of the new flare must be $>$10\% of the peak flux of the ELP flare and the new flare must be of class C1.0 or higher.
+AIA~33.5~nm measurements (images and subregion light curves) were used to determine the contribution of the new flare on the emission level (e.g., if a new flare with a strength classified as substantial by the measure given above happened, but AIA~33.5~nm measurements showed no major effect on the emissions, the end of the late phase was still determined by the 40\% criterion).